Renertt/LogAnaliseML/README.md

     Command-line arguments:
     ```
-    --log-file (necessarily) - logs for analysis
+    --log-file (required) - logs for analysis

     --train-file - path to logs used for training the model, if not stated will used the saved model